codycarroll/birdsense_TNC/README.md

 ### Format Dashboard
 DataPane is used to generate a reporting dashboard.
 DataPane allows the transfer of Jupyter Notebook or Python script into an interactive web app.
 It is friendly with Pandas DataFrame, Matplotlib/Seaborn, Plotly, and Folim for map visualization.
 Refer to the [DataPane documentation](https://docs.datapane.com/) for page, numbers, table, plot, and map formatting.
 The current dashboard plots are created using Plotly.
-All the plots creation codes are saved in [step3.py](https://github.com/tnc-ca-geo/birdsense/blob/main/step3.py).
+All the plot creation codes are saved in [step3.py](https://github.com/tnc-ca-geo/birdsense/blob/main/step3.py).
 Modify the plot functions or add new functions to the step3.py to update the existing plots or add new plots.
-To modify the layout of the dashboad, modify the  DataPane app (example) as below in [main.py](https://github.com/tnc-ca-geo/birdsense/blob/main/main.py):
+To modify the layout of the dashboard, modify the  DataPane app (example) as below in [main.py](https://github.com/tnc-ca-geo/birdsense/blob/main/main.py):
 ```
 app = dp.upload_report(
         [